 Students sign a behavior contracts honoring these.
 When students are not meeting the classroom expectations, the first strike is a warning, the second strike is a phone call home, and the last strike is a detention during lunch.
 If the behavior persists, detention after school and/or a visit with the principal will be decided.

-Extra credit can be earned as I assign it.
 Students will have multiple opportunities to obtain points that will improve their grades.
-Please keep check regular on the calander and in their agendas.
+Please keep check regular on the calendar and in their agendas.